AIS Early Career Award

-The AIS Early Career Award was established in 2014 and will be granted for the first time in 2015.
-This new award recognizes individuals in the early stages of their careers who have already made outstanding research, teaching, and/or service contributions to the field of information systems.
+The AIS Early Career Award was established in 2014 and was granted for the first time in 2015.
+This award recognizes individuals in the early stages of their careers who have already made outstanding research, teaching, and/or service contributions to the field of information systems.

 Qualifications for the Award

 Nominees for the AIS Early Career Award should have made global contributions to the discipline as well as local contributions in the context of their country and region.
 Nominees should be role models to colleagues and students within the discipline, as well as garner the respect of individuals from outside the discipline and be esteemed for their high levels of professional and personal integrity.

 Nominees must have been AIS members for at least two consecutive years and be current members of AIS at the time of nomination and receipt of recognition.
 Individuals may only win the Early Career Award once.
 For the purpose of this award, AIS defines “early career” as individuals who, at the time of nomination: